susanalima/javaScriptAndMe/README.md

 ## Limitations

 We identify some limitations to our tool.
-Some are related to its implementation, therefore can be improved in future work.
-Others are related to external libraries that we use, namely the tools to transform the code.
 Our tool can be used to retrieve large amounts of code.
 However, it is limited to the device's memory as it stores the created dataset locally.

 In the Collector module, the major limitation found is the time required to visit a website, as we set some periods of sleep throughout the code to allow the dynamic loading of JavaScript.
 Additionally, we do not interact with the page or navigate the website, which could allow the collection of more code per website.
 It should also be taken into account that code collected from websites is often minified, and if there is the need to process it with the Processor, the majority of code collected will be excluded.
 This means we need to collect a large corpus of code from websites to be able to build a reasonably sized dataset.
 Finally, code collected from NPM and GitHub often include files that are not JavaScript code, and these files are only discarded by the Processor.
 This is only an issue if the Processor is not applied after the Collector.